kyaroch/kyaroch.github.io/_drafts/2016-06-19-state-presidential-vote-dispersion.md

 a reversion to the old pattern – polarization was at historic lows from roughly the 1940s to the 1990s.
 This makes sense.
-The subject is complex, and I can't do it justice here, but it's reasonably well-known that the Democratic party used to have a liberal Northern wing and a conservative Southern wing, and vice versa for the Republicans.
+The subject is complex, and I can't do it justice here, but it's reasonably well-known that the Democratic party used to have a liberal Northern wing and a conservative Southern wing, as did the Republicans.
 This arrangement started to break down in the 1960s, but the parties didn't entirely sort themselves out (ideologically and geographically) until the 1990s, or arguably even the early 2000s.
 We can see it happening on the chart.

 There is another robust measure of dispersion, which is the interquartile range – just the difference between the 75th and 25th percentiles.
 Pandas doesn't have